-- A. This appliance has a pilot which is lit by a piezoelectric spark gas ignition system.
-When lighting the pilot, follow these instructions exactly. - B. BEFORE LIGHTING smell all around the appliance area for gas.
+- A. This appliance has a pilot which must be lighted by hand.
+When lighting the pilot, follow these instructions - B. BEFORE LIGHTING: smell all around the appliance area for gas.
 Be sure to smell next to the floor because some gas is heavier than air and will settle on the floor.